The three body first post-Newtonian effects on the secular dynamics of a compact binary near a spinning supermassive

-The above works either consider the three body systems at 1pN order or assume Schwarzschild black holes.
+The above works either consider the three body systems at 1PN order or assume Schwarzschild black holes.
 In these cases, the outer orbital plane is nearly a constant, and thus the de-Sitter precession is decoupled in the zero order (of multiple-scale analysis) secular evolutions since the equations of motion do not depend on the longitude of ascending nodes.
 While the observations indicate that the SMBHs are universally spinning \cite{Reynolds:2013rva, Reynolds:2013qqa}.
-Our recent studies \cite{Fang:2019hir, Fang_2019} show that when it comes to a three body system where the third body is a spinning SMBH, the outer orbital plane will precess due to the spin of the SMBH.
-As a result, the secular dynamics will depend on the angle between the two orbital line of nodes $(\Omega-\Omega_3)$, here we call it the "generalized Kozai-Lidov oscillation", thus lead to different evolutionary behaviors.
+Our recent studies \cite{Fang:2019hir, Fang_2019} show that when it comes to a three body system where the third body is a spinning SMBH, the Lense-Thirring precession of the outer orbit will cause the Newtonian quadrupole secular dynamics to depend on the angle between the two orbital line of nodes $(\Omega-\Omega_3)$, here we call it the "generalized Kozai-Lidov oscillation", thus lead to different evolutionary behaviors.
 So, it is worthy to study the dynamical behaviors depend on the angles of nodes, such as the Lense-Thirring precession and the de-Sitter precession.